navidonskis/navidonskis.com/content/about.md

 Hi, I’m Donatas

 I’m a husband, father, software/system engineer and amateur runner.
 In 2013, we moved to Vilnius from north of Lithuania.
-Since then my career **officially** starts as web developer.
-In 2014 I’ve gained bachelor of network/administration degree at Šiauliai University.
-And the most special date was in 27 of October, 2016, when my son Kay was born.
-We’re now a family of three enjoying lifes.
+Since then my career officially starts as a web developer.
+In 2014 I’ve gained the bachelor of network and system administrator degree at Šiauliai University.
+And the most special date was in 27 of October 2016, when my son Kay was born.
+We’re now a family of three enjoying life.

 <section role="contentinfo" id="professional-biography">
     <h2>Professional Biography</h2>

     <p>Donatas currently work as Software Engineer at Boozt Fashion AB, highly motivated and result-oriented professional.
 He's focused on web applications and infrastructure, cloud computing, cloud architecture, automation, containerization.
-Certified Google Cloud Platform engineer and bachelor of network/administration.</p>
+Certified Google Cloud Platform engineer and bachelor of network and system administrator.</p>
-    <p>At the breakfast he eating Docker or Kubernetes and resting with Node.js, PHP, React.js, Golang or some cookbook for whole busy day.</p>
+    <p>At the breakfast, he eating Docker or Kubernetes and resting with Node.js, PHP, React.js, Golang or some cookbook for a whole busy day.</p>
-    <p>He lives with his wife and one children in Vilnius, Lithuania.</p>
+    <p>He lives with his wife and one child in Vilnius, Lithuania.</p>
 </section>

 <section role="contentinfo" id="technical-skills">